1988 – present (33 years)

 Reznor and Ross typically assemble a live band to perform with them.
 Not including sporadic band hiatuses, the band has varied over the decades, with the most recent lineup consisting of Robin Finck (initially joined in 1994), Alessandro Cortini (initially joined in 2005), and Ilan Rubin (initially joined in 2009).
 Nine Inch Nails concerts since 2005 often employ thematic visual elements, extensive use of special effects, and elaborate light shows; songs are often rearranged for performance, and elements of songs that are not scheduled to be performed in their entirety are occasionally assimilated into other songs.

 Nine Inch Nails have sold over 20 million records and have been nominated for 13 Grammy Awards, winning for the songs "Wish" (1992) and "Happiness in Slavery" (1996).
 In 1997, Time named Reznor one of the most influential people, and Spin has described him as "the most vital artist in music".
 In 2004, Rolling Stone placed Nine Inch Nails at No. 94 on its list of the 100 greatest artists of all time.
-They were nominated for induction into the Rock and Roll Hall of Fame in 2014 (their first year of eligibility), nominated again in 2015, and are scheduled for induction in 2020.
+They were nominated for induction into the Rock and Roll Hall of Fame in 2014 (their first year of eligibility), nominated again in 2015, and were inducted in 2020.

 Nine Inch Nails has issued eight major albums, which have generally received both critical and commercial acclaim.
 Historically, NIN releases have been assigned a "Halo" index number.
 For example, the album 'With Teeth' is also known as Halo 19.
 With the inclusion of the 'Broken' EP, the band's primary releases are: